 Waterford remains committed to helping neighbors and businesses through times of crisis and calm.
 We’re proud to partner with local initiatives, like the Labre Program, to feed neighbors in need.

 - From the pandemic’s onset, Waterford recognized just how essential Paycheck Protection Program (PPP) funding would be for many local businesses and immediately began strategizing how to best serve everyone in need.
 Through the combined effort of the Bank’s Ohio and Michigan teams since March 2020, over 1,100 PPP loans have been completed—equating to over $287 million in total loan funding to local businesses in need.
 As of this writing, PPP 2021 applications are still being accepted by the Small Business Administration.
-You can view our PPP resources or apply online here.

 - While many Americans began to fear the possibility of evictions or missing mortgage payments, Waterford was ready to help.
 In partnership with the Habitat for Humanity of Oakland County, the Bank donated $10,000 to Habitat and their Mortgage Relief Fund, helping cover mortgage payments and providing affordable housing for low to moderate income families in our communities.